 Inserts a delay in the Send to the Reverb with the result that the Reverb appears later than it normally would- the higher the Pre Delay the later it gets.
 Thanks to Prince Fatty dub maestro for this suggestion.

-Various controls and settings for each channel’s Mixer from the Tone page are repeated here..
-Dbl tap a control to return to its default settings.
-Tone is emphasizing treble at the top, bass at the bottom.
+Various controls and settings for each channel’s Mixer from the Tone page are repeated here.. double tap a control to return to its default settings.
+Tone is emphasising treble at the top, bass at the bottom.

 The Pump screen contains Pump controls for all 4 loop channels.
 Pump can be turned on and off from the DJ FX per channel but here further controls are given.